Undergraduate | MUR-PEN152-2023

 At the completion of this subject students will be able to:

-- provide you with in-depth knowledge of the fundamentals of physics.
+- Communicate in-depth knowledge of the principles and fundamentals of physics

-- give you the opportunity to learn and practice the skills needed to design and perform experimental tests, acquire data, analyse that data, and communicate the significance of your results to others.
+- Develop the skills needed to design and perform experimental tests, acquire data, analyse that data, and communicate the significance of your results to others.

 Please Note: All students studying at Murdoch University will need to complete the compulsory unit, Murdoch Academic Passport (MAP100), which only takes 2-3 hours to complete online.
 Find out more: http://goto.murdoch.edu.au/MurdochAcademicPassport.